Coffin Pumpkin Cake

 - Cut cake into a coffin shape (discard scraps or save for another use).
 Cut cake horizontally into two layers.
 Place bottom layer on a serving plate; spread with filling.
 Top with second layer.

-- Set aside 2 tablespoons frosting for writing; frost cake with remaining frosting.
+- Set aside 1/4 cup frosting for decorating; frost cake with remaining frosting.
 Sprinkle with cookie crumbs.
 Cut a small hole in the corner of a plastic bag; fill with reserved frosting.
-Pipe "RIP" onto cake.
+Pipe "RIP" onto cake; decorate with remaining as desired.
 Store in the refrigerator.
-Yield: 20 servings.

 This cake is not only great looking, but great tasting.
 The combination of the cream cheese and maple flavoring creates a unique flavor in the frosting.
 It's not overly sugary.
 I made it for a Halloween party at work and everyone raved about it.
 The Commissioner of the agency came to have a taste of the cake and returned for seconds.
 I would not change a single thing about this recipe, including the crushed gingersnap cookies sprinkled on top to resemble the pinebox and earth.
 It's the spiciness of the gingersnap cookies that compliments the pumpkin flavor of the cake and icing.
 I will definitely make this again.
 Two people have asked for the recipe.
 It's fun to make and decorate too.